Orange County Bicycle Accident Lawyers

 Identifying what factors caused your accident can prove pivotal to your case, and sometimes, more than one party may be liable for your injuries.
 For example, the motorist who struck you may share fault with a particular city, which failed to properly maintain the roadway.
-For example, if a stop sign was hidden by foliage, it could have contributed to the accident.
+Or perhaps, a stop sign was hidden by foliage, and could have contributed to the accident.
 A defective part on the bike may mean the manufacturer or bike shop shares the blame.
 But most bicycle-car collisions are caused by the inattention of the driver.
 If he or she:

 - Failed to obey traffic laws

 - Backed out of a driveway or parking space without looking

 - Didn’t check blind spots before merging or turning

 - Was under the influence of drugs or alcohol

 Such behavior was negligent, and you have a strong claim for compensation.
 A major case we handled involved a cyclist who was stuck by a truck approaching from behind, causing a spinal fracture and significant rehabilitation time.
 We settled for the defendant’s policy limits of $1,150,000.

 Part of the claim process involves figuring out who was at fault for the accident.
 California has a comparative negligence law, meaning that so long as you are found to be less than 51% responsible for the accident you can claim damages.
 But if you are more than half responsible, you will not receive compensation.
 In order to protect yourself from being accused of being at fault, it is important to know California laws around biking.